Part 3 of 3

 • Window Panes on Main Street at the corner of Mount Desert Street offers an excellent collection of home furnishings, gifts and crafts

 • Eden Rising on Cottage Street offers an eclectic collection of clothing, jewelry, music, crafts, books, and spiritual offerings.
 It's a warm and welcoming shop with much to offer.
-They also have an excellent web site.

 • Jekyll and Hyde on Main Street at the corner of Cottage Street is a throwback to 8th and Macdougal in Greenwich Village, with racks of tie-dye clothes, jeans, hats, and jewelry, electronics, knives, and other unexpected surprises.